The recipe below has a few steps, but really the method couldn’t be simpler. Make the pizza dough and roll it into a 1-inch rectangle.

 1 tablespoon milk (any kind), plus more by the 1/4 teaspoonful if necessary

-Remove the plastic wrap, and place the loaf pan on a baking sheet in case any of the cinnamon-sugar mixture leaks out of the loaf pan.
-Place in the center of the preheated oven and bake until lightly golden brown and the loaf springs back when pressed gently on top (about 25 minutes).
+Place the loaf pan on a baking sheet in case any of the cinnamon-sugar mixture leaks out of the loaf pan.
+Place the pan (loaf pan or muffin tin) in the center of the preheated oven and bake until very lightly golden brown and the pieces feel firm to the touch.
+That should take about 25 minutes for the loaf pan, and about 20 minutes for the muffin tin.
 Remove from the oven and allow to cool for at least 30 minutes in the pan.

-When the bread is nearly cool, make the glaze.
+Make the glaze.
 In a small bowl, place the confectioners’ sugar and 1 tablespoon of milk.
 Mix well, until a thick paste forms.
 Add more milk by the 1/4-teaspoon, mixing to combine well, until the glaze falls off the spoon slowly, in a thick but pourable glaze.
 Add milk very slowly, as it is much easier to thin, than to thicken, the glaze.
 If you do thin the glaze too much, add more confectioners’ sugar a teaspoon at a time to thicken it.
-Lift the bread out of the loaf pan, peel back the parchment and drizzle the glaze generously over the top of the bread.
-Allow to set at room temperature.
+Drizzle the glaze generously over the top of the bread and serve immediately.

 Adapted from the Cinnamon-Sugar Messy Bread on Spoonforkbacon.com.
 Originally published on the blog in 2014; some text, some photos, video new; recipe even further simplified.